PlayFab/MpsAgent/LocalMultiplayerAgent/BuildTool/readme.md

 - Run
     - for Windows Process/Container:
-    `.\LocalMultiplayerAgent.exe -deploy`
+    `.\LocalMultiplayerAgent.exe -build`

     - for Linux Container:
-    `.\LocalMultiplayerAgent.exe -lcow -deploy`
+    `.\LocalMultiplayerAgent.exe -lcow -build`

 ## After running
-- You should get a message saying your build was successfully created, or an error message if it failed
+- You should get a log message saying your build was successfully created, or an error message if it failed
 - Login to your [PlayFab developer account](https://developer.playfab.com/en-us/login)
-- Navigate to the Multiplayer/Servers tab of the title under which you created your build
+- Navigate to the Multiplayer/Servers tab of the title under which you created your build to verify that your build was created successfully